 - A Good Quality Floor Car Jack

-- Tire Chains (great for extra traction in snow, mud & sand)
+- Tire Chains or a set of Trac-Grabbers (perfect for extra traction in snow, mud & sand)

 - Traction Matts (Great for getting unstuck in snow, mud & sand)